-CP: \$97,800 ISN: \$164,070 CSS: \$112,000
+CP: \$99,700 ISN: \$169,510 CSS: \$120,360

 OCCUPATIONS Law and Public Safety Ambulance Drivers Judges Are you able to work under pressure?
 Can you work with various kinds of people?
 Animal Control Workers Law Clerks Do you like to help people?
 Can you work in the face of danger?
 Are you good at winning arguments?
 Mediators Lawyers Do you instruct friends and family members on laws and regulations?
 Bailiffs Legal Secretaries If you answered yes to two or more of the questions about, you might be interested in considering a career Border Patrol Agents Life Guards and Ski Patrollers in law, public safety, or security.
-If you are interested in working in this cluster, you have • Coroners Paralegals several options.
+If you are interested in working in this cluster, you have Coroners Paralegals several options.
 One option is to guard the public by enforcing the law, or you might provide fire protection Corrections Officers Parking Enforcement Officers and security.
 Another option is to provide legal services to people who commit crimes.
-Helpful Piqua High School Electives: Court Clerks Police Supervisors AP Government World Language Psychology Crossing Guards Police Patrol Officers Law Enforcement Pre-Apprenticeship Upper Valley Career Technology Center Offerings: Detectives Private Detectives First Responders Academy Edison Community College Offerings: Emergency Management Specialists Probation Officers Criminal Justice, A.A.S. and A.A.
+Helpful Piqua High School Electives: Court Clerks Police Supervisors AP Government World Language Psychology Crossing Guards Police Patrol Officers Law Enforcement Pre-Apprenticeship Edison American National Government Detectives Private Detectives Upper Valley Career Technology Center Offerings: First Responders Academy Emergency Management Specialists Probation Officers Edison Community College Offerings: Criminal Justice, A.A.S. and A.A.
 Criminal Justice/Computer Forensics, A.A.S.
-Peace Officer Academy short-term certificate Paralegal Studies, A.A.B.
-Fire Fighters Secret Service Agents Emergency Medical Technician short-term certificate Fire Inspectors Security Guards Fire Investigators Sheriffs Forensic Science Technicians Transportation Security Agents oc CUPATIONS Manufacturing Technologies • Chemical Engineers Are you good with working with your hands? • Chemical Plant Operators Can you explain to others how a machine works?
+Peace Officer Academy short-term certificate Fire Fighters Secret Service Agents Paralegal Studies, A.A.B.
+Emergency Medical Technician short-term certificate Fire Inspectors Security Guards Fire Investigators Sheriffs Forensic Science Technicians Transportation Security Agents oc CUPATIONS Manufacturing Technologies • Chemical Engineers Are you good with working with your hands? • Chemical Plant Operators Can you explain to others how a machine works?
 Do you set up and repair stereo equipment for yourself or • Coin and Vending Machine Repairs friends?
 Do you enjoy reading the latest developments in electronics? • Forklift Operators Can you visualize how a machine works? • Geothermal Technicians If you answered yes to two or more of the questions above, you might be interested in considering a career in • Home Electronic Repairs manufacturing, installation or repair. • Hydroelectric Production Managers In the Manufacturing career cluster, you can choose one of several options.
 You might design a new product or determine how the product will be made.
-Another option is to make the product once it has been purchased. • Jewelers • Locksmiths Helpful Piqua High School Electives: Exploring Technology • Machinists Engineering Design Robotics • Packers and Packagers Mechatronics • Power Plant Operators Upper Valley Career Technology Center Offerings: Electronics • Precision Assemblers Manufacturing and Machining Technologies Welding • Quality Control Inspectors Edison Community College Offerings: • Safety Engineers Industrial Operations, A.A.S.
-Operations Technology, A.A.S and certificate • Security/Fire Alarm Systems Installers Supply Chain Management certificate and short-term certificate Basic Human Relations short-term certificate • Sewing Machine Operators Lean Manufacturing short-term certificate Manufacturing Management short-term certificate • Shoe and Leather Workers Quality Management short-term certificate Six Sigma short-term certificate • Tailors • Tool and Die Makers • Tool Grinders • Watch Repairers • Welders • Wind Turbine Technicians • Woodworking Machine Operators
+Another option is to • Jewelers make the product once it has been purchased. • Locksmiths Helpful Piqua High School Electives: Exploring Technology • Machinists Civil Engineering and Architecture Robotics • Packers and Packagers Mechatronics • Power Plant Operators Upper Valley Career Technology Center Offerings: Electronics • Precision Assemblers Manufacturing and Machining Technologies Welding • Quality Control Inspectors EdisonState Community College Offerings: • Safety Engineers Industrial Operations, A.A.S.
+Operations Technology, A.A.S and certificate • Security/Fire Alarm Systems Installers Basic Human Relations short-term certificate Lean Manufacturing short-term certificate Manufacturing Management short-term certificate • Sewing Machine Operators Quality Management short-term certificate Six Sigma short-term certificate • Shoe and Leather Workers • Tailors • Tool and Die Makers • Tool Grinders • Watch Repairers • Welders • Wind Turbine Technicians • Woodworking Machine Operators